hpc-uk/archer-benchmarks/reports/single_node/index.md

 This work used the Cirrus UK National Tier-2 HPC Service at EPCC (<http://www.cirrus.ac.uk>).

-This work used the Cumulus UK National Tier-2 HPC Service at the University of Cambridge (<https://www.csd3.cam.ac.uk/services/csd3-platform>).
+This work has been performed using resources provided by the "Cambridge Service for Data Driven Discovery" (CSD3, http://csd3.cam.ac.uk) system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by EPSRC Tier-2 capital grant EP/P020259/1.
+The CSD£ system is also part of the DiRAC Data Intrensive UK National HPC Service (<http://www.dirac.ac.uk>).

 This work used the JADE UK National Tier-2 HPC Service at the University of Oxford (<http://www.jade.ac.uk>).